pchhen/FixYourStreet/README.md

 # FixYourStreet
 COMEM Web Services 2016 Project

-The project FixYourStreet was developed during one week of course (and some additional evening) at the University of Yverdon-Les-Bains.
+The project FixYourStreet was developed during one week of course (and some additional evening) at the University of Yverdon-Les-Bains in the Comem Departement.
 The goal is to provide an Api rest for a future application of citizen engagement.
 In this application, the citizen supplied with his smartphone will have the possibility to notify damage in his city environment.
 It can be for example a broken streetlight or a graffiti.

 The project is based on the specification provided on the iflux blog: http://www.iflux.io/use-case/2015/02/03/citizen-engagement.html
-All others students projects and informations can be find here:
+All others students projects and informations can be found here:
 [https://github.com/SoftEng-HEIGVD/Teaching-HEIGVD-CM_WEBS-2016](https://github.com/SoftEng-HEIGVD/Teaching-HEIGVD-CM_WEBS-2016)

 ## Requirements

 ### Node.js and npm
-Tested compatibility with the v4.3.2 LTS
+Compatibility with the v4.3.2 LTS (at least)
 For installation, follow the instructions here : https://nodejs.org/

 ### MongoDB